-Class Usage Max power used by PD
+Class Max power used by PSE

-0 Default 15.4W
+0 15.4W

-1 Optional 4.0W
+1 4.0W

-2 Optional 7.0W
+2 7.0W

-3 Optional 15.4W
+3 15.4W

-4 Reserved 15.4W

-To configure the PoE features on DES-3828P, click Administation > PoE Configuration.
+To configure the PoE features on the DES-3828P, click Administation > PoE Configuration.
 The PoE System window is used to assign a power limit and power disconnect method for the whole PoE system.
-To configure the Power Limit for the PoE sytem enter a value between 37W and 370W in the Power Limit field.
-The default setting is 370 W. When the total consumed power exceeds the power limit, the PoE controller (located in the PSE) disconnects the power to prevent overloading the power supply.
-The PoE controller uses either Deny next port or Deny low priority port to implement the disconnectection.
-Use the drop down menu to selecet a Power Disconnect Method method.
-The default for the Power Disconnect Method is Deny next port.
-Both Power Disconnection Methods are described below:
+To configure the Power Limit for the PoE system, enter a value between 37W and 370W in the Power Limit field.
+The default setting is 370W.
+When the total consumed power exceeds the power limit, the PoE controller (located in the PSE) disconnects the power to prevent overloading the power supply.